impremishub/impremis_acf_build/README.md

 # Step 2:
 - Install Fresh Copy of WordPress
 - Install Updraft Plugin
-- In the "wp-config.php" file, define the WP_HOME and WP_SITEURL with the domain name
+- In the "wp-config.php" file, define the WP_HOME and WP_SITEURL with your local domain name

 # Step 3:
 - Create a Backup
-- Go to: Dashboard > Settings > UpdraftPlus Backups: http://localhost:8813/wp-admin/options-general.php?page=updraftplus&tab=backups
+- Go to: Dashboard > Settings > UpdraftPlus Backups: [localdomain]/wp-admin/options-general.php?page=updraftplus&tab=backups
 - Upload the Downloaded Files

 # Step 4: